GIfatahTH/states_rebuilder/examples/ex_006_5_navigation/README.md

 First, make sure you have installed states_rebuilder package, please check out the [Installation Guide](https://github.com/GIfatahTH/states_rebuilder/tree/master/states_rebuilder_package#getting-started-with-states_rebuilder).
 <Br />

-Second, if you are from Old Navgiation 1.0, please take a took at [Introduction to `RM.injectNavigator` and Migration Guide from Nav1](https://github.com/GIfatahTH/states_rebuilder/issues/249).
+Second, if you are from Old Navigation 1.0, please take a took at [Introduction to `RM.injectNavigator` and Migration Guide from Nav1](https://github.com/GIfatahTH/states_rebuilder/issues/249).

 ## Objective